ceceliacreates/ionitron-game/README.md

 ## About

-Built with Phaser, Ionic, Capacitor, and Vue.
+Built with Phaser, Ionic, Capacitor, and Vue, using Vite.

 https://phaser.io/
 https://ionicframework.com/